bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 <EbookDynamic sectionTitle='Free UX Resource: The POS Persona You Need' ebookName='User-Persona-For-Point-Of-Sale.pdf' ebookDescription={'Gain access to Jennifer’s persona and enhance your POS design strategy.'} ebookImage='/images/cover_user_persona.png' ebookAlt='user persona pdf' />

+## Getting feedback from point-of-sale users

+Anyone developing software solutions for hospitality or retail knows that end users are busy.
+Even though sales assistants or waitstaff use your tools daily, they rarely have time to provide valuable feedback.

+That’s why it’s the POS developer’s job to find alternative ways to gather insights without disrupting users' workflow.
+Discover a few [tactics that can help you collect actionable feedback](/blog/how-to-gather-actionable-feedback-inside-a-pos-system/) on your solution.

 ## Do you want to build your own POS system?

 As a [POS software development company](/our-areas/pos-software-development/) we have been creating cutting-edge POS solutions for over a decade.
 [Contact our POS developers](/our-areas/pos-software-development/#contactForm) team to discuss cost-effective POS.